Pillar 3: Offer Employee ASSISTANCE

 - An Employer’s Guide to Employee Assistance Programs (PDF): This report from the National Business Group on Health is designed to help employers realize the strategic value of an EAP.

-- Employee Assistance Programs for a New Generation of Employees: Defining the New Generation: This report from the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP) explores EAPs in the context of the millennial workforce.
+- Employee Assistance Programs for a New Generation of Employees: Defining the New Generation (PDF): This report from the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP) explores EAPs in the context of the millennial workforce.
+Learn more by reading EAPA's article “Reaching Millennials: Responding to Generational Diversity in the Workplace.”

-- Providing Support: This resource from the Substance Abuse and Mental Health Services Administration (SAMHSA) addresses EAPs in the context of worker substance abuse in particular.
+- Provide Support: This resource from the Substance Abuse and Mental Health Services Administration (SAMHSA) addresses EAPs in the context of substance use disorder in workers.